bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-combinatorics.md

 It might seem like a nonsense question, but at least it can be answered.
 One answer is this, we can think of each instrument as a dimension in space and plot E4, F4, G#4, A4 within it.
 Instead of the familiar three dimensions we think of moving about in day to day life, left-right, up-down and forward-backward, we have four dimensions: the **cello**, the **viola**, the **second violin** and the **first violin**.
 Because each instrument is constrained in the range of notes it can play we're really talking about some four dimensional shape.
 We can imagine plotting coordinates within this shape by measuring how far along each dimension a point extends.
 Starting at 0, being the lowest note that instrument can play, and counting each subsequent note, ending at the highest.

 So, where is E4, F4, G#4, A4 within that shape?
 It's at the position: **Cello** = 28, **Viola** = 17, **Second Violin** = 13 and **First Violin** = 14.
 And where is that exactly?
 Well, I can't show you.
 Unlike the examples of coin tosses, dice rolls or DNA codons, I can't create a visualisation of this space of possibilities.
 I've never seen any four dimensional things, and I lack the imagination to even try to picture them.
-What I can do though is unfold the four dimensional space of possibilities into a different shape and show you that instead.
+What I can do though is change the four dimensional space of possibilities into a different shape and show you that instead.

 To demonstrate, here's a two dimensional space of possibilities.
 Perhaps imagine it's a duet of tiny, five tone, glockenspiels.